 James Bond wears sports coats when he is not in a formal setting or a business setting but still needs to dress like a sophisticated gentleman.
 He wears them for social occasions during the day and never at night.
 Today, sports coats can be worn in less formal business settings and for most social occasions at any time of day, though darker sports coats are better to wear at night.
 Odd jackets have recently seen a surge in popularity because they allow people to dress up in today’s casual society without worrying people that they will be too dressed up.

 Odd jackets can more easily be dressed up or down than a suit can.
 Most odd jackets need a less formal shirt and tie than a suit needs.
 Bond usually dresses up his sports coats and often wears the same shirts with his odd jackets that he wears with his suits.
-These shirts are usually poplin, but Bond sometimes wears less formal shirts like oxford with a tweed jacket or chambray with a cotton jacket.
+These shirts are usually poplin, but Bond sometimes wears less formal shirts like oxford with a tweed jacket.
 Bond’s shirts have spread or point collars, though many Americans prefer a button-down collar with their sports coats.
 Bond’s shirts almost always have button cuffs, cocktail cuffs or tab cuffs, though Bond shows in Goldfinger that double cuffs can be appropriate with a more structured odd jacket.